phu0ngng/nccl/doc/source/api/types.rst

   other communicators in the same family becoming unusable.
 Irrespective of whether sharing resources or not, users should always abort/destroy all no longer needed communicators to free up resources.

+ .. c:macro:: trafficClass

+  Set the traffic class (TC) to use for network operations on the communicator.
+  The meaning of TC is specific to the network plugin in use by the communicator (e.g. IB networks use service level, RoCE networks use type of service).
+  Assigning different TCs to each communicator can benefit workloads which overlap communication.
+TCs are defined by the system configuration and should be greater than or equal to 0.
+Note that environment variables, such as `NCCL_IB_SL` and `NCCL_IB_TC`, take precedence over user-specified TC values.
+To utilize user-defined TCs, ensure that these environment variables are unset.

 .. _ncclsiminfo:

 ncclSimInfo_t